patricktrainer/patricktrainer.github.io/content/posts/Gitflow-Workflow-Atlassian-Git-Tutorial.md

 $ git flow release start 0.1.0
 Switched to a new branch 'release/0.1.0'
 ```
-Once the release is ready to ship, it will get merged it into `master` and `develop`, then the `release` branch will be deleted.To finish a `release` branch, use the following methods:
+Once the release is ready to ship, it will get merged it into `master` and `develop`, then the `release` branch will be deleted.
+To finish a `release` branch, use the following methods:
 Without the git-flow extensions:
 ```
 git checkout master